1800s

 Fuyji MOS prototype

 FUJI MOS Prototype - 1985.
 Zoom lens, 400K pixel sensor.
 Camera was reported to be little more than a box with no image storage capability.
 Images were shown on a video monitor.
 Not a first as it was preceded by the 1984 Hitachi MOS prototype described above.
 Popular Photography - June 1985 - Page 68, 69.
 We believe we were the first digital camera history web site to provide a photo and information concerning this camera.
+NOT MARKETED.

 https://books.google.com/books?id=eceHrUipmB4C&pg=PA68&dq=%22PMA+%2785%22+%2B+MOS&hl=en&sa=X&ved